apmckinlay/natureapp/trees/comjun.md

 keywords: [shrub,berry,conifer]
 visibility: high
 ---
 Common Junipers are **spreading shrubs** with stiff green **needles** that circle the stem in groups of three.
 They often form a low-lying mat but can grow to 3-4 ft tall.
+The **bark** is thin and often sheds in thin strips.
 What appear to be blue **berries** are actually **cones** with very tightly packed miniature scales.
+They have been used in cooking and for medicinal purposes but are best known as the flavoring for gin.

-Common Junipers grow well on **dry**, **rocky** sites.
+Common Junipers grow well on **dry**, **rocky** sites with lots of light.
 They're extremely hardy and can be found world-wide, growing in a wide range of different habitats.

 **Could it be?** [Rocky Mountain Junipers](/trees/rockyjun/) are trees and have scale-like needles in overlapping pairs.